kibanalytics/kibanalytics/README.md

 #### 5. Add Front-End Tracking Library

-It's recomended to change the EXPRESS_SESSION_SECRET and ELASTICSEARCH_PASSWORD environment variables default values before running Kibanalytics in production.
+Remember to change the server URL according to your server hostname / domain if you're not running on localhost.

 ```html
 <!DOCTYPE html>